malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 This section provides an account of why I believe the theory presented here is a good explanation of our experienced phenomena.
 The discussion is necessarily shallow in order to avoid this article becoming too large.
 Links to further discussions are provided.

 If the theory is correct, then there is very little of our internal brain structure that we can observe directly.
 Thus there should be little that we can deduce about it.
-However, it turns out the model that I purport we operate on is much like the sort of 'abstraction layer' that is often used in software engineering; and it is well known within the software development field that every abstraction leaks internal details.
+However, it turns out the model that I purport we operate on is much like the sort of "abstraction layer" that is often used in software engineering; and it is well known within the software development field that every abstraction leaks internal details.
 So in practice we can deduce a lot through observations of the particular computational behaviours and edge cases that we experience, combined with our understanding from modern neuroscience.

 ## The need for working memory
 ![working memory](files/A-theory-of-consciousness-v2-working-memory.png)